Like most writers, I get asked a lot of questions about what I do and how I do it. Maybe the one you’re wanting to ask will be answered below.

 Will you read my manuscript or write my story for me?

 Sorry.
 No. Time simply does not allow for it, plus I am not someone who writes best as a part of a collaboration.
 There are many places where aspiring writers can find help.
 If you are truly interested in writing a novel, begin with getting yourself the latest copy of The Writer’s Market and/or The Christian Writers Market Guide.
 The library is filled with “how to write” books so check out what’s on the shelves.
 Mostly, you will learn by doing.
 Sit down and write.
-And read, read, read.
+And as I said above, read, read, read.